sidorares/node-mysql2/README.md

 ## Using Prepared Statements

 With MySQL2 you also get the prepared statements.
-With prepared statements MySQL doesn't have to prepare plan for same query everytime, this results in better performance.
-If you don't know why they are important, please check these discussions
+With prepared statements MySQL doesn't have to prepare plan for same query every time, this results in better performance.
+If you don't know why they are important, please check these discussions:

 - [How prepared statements can protect from SQL Injection attacks](http://stackoverflow.com/questions/8263371/how-can-prepared-statements-protect-from-sql-injection-attacks)

-MySQL provides `execute` helper which will prepare and query the statement.
+MySQL2 provides `execute` helper which will prepare and query the statement.
 You can also manually prepare / unprepare statement with `prepare` / `unprepare` methods.

 ```js
 // get the client